layer6ai-labs/BNPO/README.md

 python train.py --env atari --demo-file ../trajectories/alien/trajectories.npy --max-epochs 10000 --K 7 --baseline-ddo --save-dir runs/atari_pretraining_ddo_alien
 ```

-The stable-baselines3 repository is not compatible with the ddo-baseline repository, so we use a custom pytorch version of ddo to load the trained model to create the augmented environment.
+The stable-baselines3 repository is not compatible with the DDO baseline repository, so we use a custom pytorch version of DDO to load the trained model to create the augmented environment.

 ```
 git clone git@github.com:UnrealLink/ddo_baseline_pytorch.git ../ddo_baseline_pytorch